codr7/swifties/README.md

 #### readers
 Readers specialize in parsing a specific kind of form.

+- Char - Reads character literals
 - Id - Reads identifiers
-- Int - Reads integers
+- Int - Reads integer literals
 - Space - Skips whitespace
-- String - Reads strings
+- String - Reads string literals

 It's trivial to extend the framework with custom readers.
 Just make sure to return `nil` if you can't find what you're looking for, since each reader is tried in sequence for every new position.